 First, we want to say yes, you are doing the right thing by making sure your publicly funded school library is inclusive and does not discriminate by failing to include materials reflecting diverse identities.
 We say this because in doing so, you are not only making sure you are meeting the needs and interests of your diverse school community—more on that later–but you’re making sure the library collection is aligning with state (assuming you are in Wisconsin) laws regarding pupil nondiscrimination as they relate to school libraries, as well as requirements to “provide adequate instructional materials, texts and library services which reflect the cultural diversity and pluralistic nature of American society.”

 In fact, libraries have a responsibility to create and maintain diverse collections that meet the standards provided in Wisconsin Administrative Code PI9.03(1)(e), Wisconsin Administrative Code PI8.01(2)(h), and Wisconsin Statute 121.02(1)(h).
 Wisconsin Administrative Code PI9.03(1)(e), Wisconsin Administrative Code PI8.01(2)(h), and Wisconsin Statute 121.02(1)(h).
-Of course no law dictates what specifically to collect in a library collection, it seems that a publicly funded Wisconsin school library that doesn’t include diverse materials, including those about the lives and history of Black, Indigenous and People of Color, and the lives and history of those who are LGBTQ, would be failing to meet not only professional standards for collection development, but also those statutory responsibilities.
+Of course no law dictates what specifically to collect in a library collection, but it seems that a publicly funded Wisconsin school library that doesn’t include diverse materials, including those about the lives and history of Black, Indigenous and People of Color, and the lives and history of those who are LGBTQ, would be failing to meet not only professional standards for collection development, but also those statutory responsibilities.
 A district’s board-approved policies and procedures, including those for materials selection, often reference the relevant state statutory requirements as well.
 Districts should check with their own legal counsel of they have questions about this.